 By Greg Erlandson

-Greg Erlandson is OSV president and publisher, and was one of the invited guests at Archbishop Chaput's installation in Philadelphia.
+Greg Erlandson is OSV president and publisher, and filed this from the bishops' Baltimore meeting.